-Yes, our annual trip to Normandy started in it’s usual fashion directed by the good words of CamRA’s Good Beer Guide – though this time, it was easier to plan as we’d previously arranged to try to meet up with one of the chaps from CamRA in Aylesbury where we’d arranged to meet at the Hop Pole Brewpub – regular readers of this blog will know that pub quite well!
+Yes, our annual trip to Normandy started in it’s usual fashion directed by the good words of CamRA’s Good Beer Guide .
+However, this time, it was easier to plan as we’d previously arranged to try to meet up with one of the chaps from CamRA in Aylesbury, at the Hop Pole Brewpub .
+Regular readers of this blog will know that pub quite well!

-Unfortunately, Alexander was double booked, so we were forced to drink alone… apart from a South African chap who started talking to us & explaining that his country was worse than the Wild West… and parts even worse than that…
+Unfortunately, Alexander was double booked, so we were forced to drink alone.
+That is apart from a South African chap who started talking to us.
+He explained that his country was worse than the Wild West… and parts even worse than that!

-Then it was off to our “Purple Palace” (no sign of Lenny Henry, ‘though) for our accomodation
+Then it was off to our “Purple Palace” (no sign of Lenny Henry, ‘though) for our accommodation.

-Next to our Premier Inn, there’s the “onsite” pub, so we called in for a swift beer & then Glyn went for the coffee & Colin for the homemade lemonade & whilst there we spent a couple of hours reviewing the information that we have on some of the men – which ranges from quite full stories (Blunt & Caldwell) to others with still very little (Bird, Brunt & Chapman).
+Next to our Premier Inn, there’s the “onsite” pub, so we called in for a swift beer.
+Then Glyn went for the coffee & Colin for the homemade lemonade.
+Whilst there we spent a couple of hours reviewing the information that we have on some of the men.
+This ranges from quite full stories (Blunt & Caldwell) to others with still very little (Bird, Brunt & Chapman).
 Bird is intriguing in that the National Archives have digitised some of their POW records, but his is still secure until 2025… no idea why…

 Rain, rain, go away

-Over the past few days, in the UK, we’ve had some terrible thunderstorms with a month’s worth of rainfall in just over an hour, so as we set out to walk into town to meet up with Stuart Hadaway (again, regular readers will be aware of the support that he’s been to this site) the clouds grew dark & a gentle rain began to fall… so a detour to a bus stop & the realisation that we were protected by a number of large bushes & that a bus was due in a few minutes seemed like a good idea… especially when, two minutes after boarding the bus, the heavens opened!
+Over the past few days, in the UK, we’ve had some terrible thunderstorms.
+A month’s worth of rainfall in just over an hour.
+So we were wary as we set out to walk into town to meet up with Stuart Hadaway.
+Again, regular readers will be aware of the support that he’s been to this site.
+So when the clouds grew dark & a gentle rain began to fall there was a detour to a bus stop.
+With the realisation that we were protected by a number of large bushes & that a bus was due in a few minutes it seemed like a good idea.
+This was reinforced when, two minutes after boarding the bus, the heavens opened!

 Even more beer & research